-Experiencing the fullness of nature and the benefits of a good hike does not take extensive planning or even traveling far out of the city.
-This article rates the best hikes in, or around Milwaukee you need to experience for yourself.
+Experiencing nature and the benefits of a good hike does not take extensive planning or even traveling far out of Milwaukee.

 10 Best Hiking Trails in Milwaukee, Wisconsin

 The 116-mile trail circles around the city of Milwaukee, offering something for all levels of adventures!
-The Oak Leaf Trail has many paved paths for leisurely strolls accessible by wheel chairs, strollers, and bicycle.
+The Oak Leaf Trail has many paved paths for leisurely strolls accessible by wheelchairs, strollers, and bicycles.
 Trails will elevation leads to more advanced parts of the Oak Leaf Trail and lead to breathtaking views.
 A section of the trail even runs along a cliffside overlooking Lake Michigan.
 Oak Leaf Trail is an overall convenient and lovely path for everyone to enjoy.

 - www.walkrideusa.com › States › Wisconsin › Individual Trails › Southeast

-The Hank Aaron State Trail is a great opportunity to experience history of Milwaukee, popular scenery, and enjoyable physical activity.
+The Hank Aaron State Trail is a great opportunity to experience the history of Milwaukee, popular scenery, and enjoyable physical activity.
 The trail was named in honor of Milwaukee’s famous baseball player Hank Aaron, which is fitting as part of the trail passes by Miller Park and ends at Blue Mound Road in Elm Grove.
-Many more beautiful views can be seen along the 13.5 mile trail.
-Some of the trail even travels along the Lake Michigan.
-Wheel chairs, strollers, walkers, runners, cyclists, and canine friends all are welcome on this popular Milwaukee trail.
+Many more beautiful views can be seen along the 13.5-mile trail.
+Some of the trails even travel along Lake Michigan.
+Wheelchairs, strollers, walkers, runners, cyclists, and canine friends all are welcome on this popular Milwaukee trail.

 Located in the Milwaukee city limits, Havenwoods State Forest is a way to escape the hustle and bustle of everyday life for a relaxing hike through the woods.
 This park is open all year round.
 The 6 miles of trails (mostly paved) wind through scenes of wildflowers, woods, and wildlife.
 Visit the Trek Through Time Trail for geocaching fun, which is enjoyable for all ages.

-Located about 20 miles outside of Milwaukee is a 3 mile loop of hills and cliffs which makes up the Lion’s Den trail.
-The highlight of this trail is the stunning views of Lake Michigan that is offered along the way.
+Located about 20 miles outside of Milwaukee is a 3-mile loop of hills and cliffs which makes up the Lion’s Den trail.
+The highlight of this trail is the stunning views of Lake Michigan that are offered along the way.
 For those who normally hike with a stroller, be warned that there are some stairs on this trail.
 Dogs are welcome to accompany their owners.

-Did you know Wisconsin has some hikes with waterfalls?
-Either did I!
-But after some research I’ve rounded up 7 Wisconsin Hikes with Waterfalls!
+Did you know Wisconsin has hiked with waterfalls?
+Neither did I!
+But after some research, I’ve rounded up 7 Wisconsin Hikes with Waterfalls!